serenity-rs/serenity/CONTRIBUTING.md

 When creating a commit summary, use the imperative mood.
 The summary should describe the action that is administered by the commit's changes.

-Proper examples of a commit summary are:
+Examples of proper commit summaries are:

 - "Add tests for checking permissions" -- changes add new tests
 - "Fix double sending bug" -- changes fix erroneous behaviour